-Name of Director/ chief executive Capacity Number of ordinary shares held (long position) Approximate percentage of shareholding 8 % YAO Jianjun Founder of a Discretionary Trust Interest of Controlled Corporation and Beneficial owner ^{1 and 2} 489,884,500 28.50 CHEN Jianyu Founder of a Discretionary Trust Interest of Controlled Corporation ^{1 and 3} 161,538,000 9.40 BI Lin Founder of a Discretionary Trust Interest of Controlled Corporation ^{1 and 4} 77,470,000 4.51 LIN Jiabin 7 Founder of a Discretionary Trust Interest of Controlled Corporation ^{1 and 5} 36,477,000 2.12 LIN Zhibin Founder of a Discretionary Trust Interest of Controlled Corporation and 6 37,390,500 2.18
+Name of Director/ chief executive Capacity Number of ordinary shares held (long position) Approximate percentage of shareholding 6 YAO Jianjun Founder of a Discretionary Trust Interest of Controlled Corporation and Beneficial owner ^{1 and 2} 489,884,500 28.01 CHEN Jianyu Founder of a Discretionary Trust Interest of Controlled Corporation ^{1 and 3} 161,538,000 9.24 BI Lin Founder of a Discretionary Trust Interest of Controlled Corporation ^{1 and 4} 77,470,000 4.43 LIN Zhibin Founder of a Discretionary Trust Interest of Controlled Corporation ^{1 and 5} 37,390,500 2.14

 - 1 TMF (Cayman) Ltd. is the trustee of The Yao Family Trust, The Bi Family Trust, The Chen Family Trust, The Lin Family Trust and The Zhi Family Trust - 2 These interests represented: - (a) 8,485,500 Shares held directly by Mr. Yao; and - (b) 481,399,000 Shares held by YAO Holdings Limited.
 The entire share capital of YAO Holdings Limited is wholly owned by Jolly Spring International Limited, as nominee of TMF (Cayman) Ltd., the trustee of The Yao Family Trust, which was established by Mr. YAO Jianjun (as the settlor) on 13 August 2014 as a discretionary trust for the benefit of Mr. YAO and his family members.
 Mr. YAO (as founder of The Yao Family Trust) and Jolly Spring International Limited are taken to be interested in 481,399,000 Shares held by YAO Holdings Limited pursuant to Part XV of the SFO. - The entire share capital of Fishchen Holdings Limited is wholly owned by Honour Gate Limited, as nominee of TMF (Cayman) Ltd., the trustee of The Chen Family Trust, which was established by Mr. CHEN (as the settlor) on 13 August 2014 as a discretionary trust for the benefit of Mr. CHEN and his family members.
 Mr. CHEN Jianyu (as founder of The Chen Family Trust) and Honour Gate Limited are taken to be interested in 161,538,000 Shares held by Fishchen Holdings Limited pursuant to Part XV of the SFO. - The entire share capital of BILIN Holdings Limited is wholly owned by Rayoon Limited, as nominee of TMF (Cayman) Ltd., the trustee of The Bi Family Trust, which was established by Mr. BI (as the settlor) on 13 August 2014 as a discretionary trust for the benefit of Mr. BI and his family members.
-Mr. BI Lin (as founder of The Bi Family Trust) and Rayoon Limited are taken to be interested in 77,470,000 Shares held by BILIN Holdings Limited pursuant to Part XV of the SFO. - The entire share capital of LINT Holdings Limited is wholly owned by Supreme Top Global Limited, as the nominee of TMF (Cayman) Ltd., the trustee of The Lin Family Trust, which was established by Mr. LIN Jiabin (as the settlor) on 13 August 2014 as a discretionary trust for the benefit of Mr. LIN and his family members.
-Mr. LIN (as founder of The Lin Family Trust) and Supreme Top Global Limited are taken to be interested in 36,477,000 Shares held by LINT Holdings Limited pursuant to Part XV of the SFO. - The entire share capital of LINCHEN Holdings Limited is wholly owned by Sheen Field Limited, as the nominee of TMF (Cayman) Ltd., the trustee of The Zhi Family Trust, which was established by Mr. LIN Zhibin on 13 August 2014 as a discretionary trust for the benefit of Mr. LIN and his family members.
-Mr. LIN (as founder of The Zhi Family Trust) and Sheen Field Limited are taken to be interested in 37,390,500 Shares held by LINCHEN Holdings Limited pursuant to Part XV of the SFO. - 7 Mr. LIN Jiabin resigned from his position as the executive director of the Company effective on 30 August 2022. - 8 The percentage is calculated on the basis of 1,718,826,062 Shares in issue as at 31 December 2022.
+Mr. BI Lin (as founder of The Bi Family Trust) and Rayoon Limited are taken to be interested in 77,470,000 Shares held by BILIN Holdings Limited pursuant to Part XV of the SFO. - The entire share capital of LINCHEN Holdings Limited is wholly owned by Sheen Field Limited, as the nominee of TMF (Cayman) Ltd., the trustee of The Zhi Family Trust, which was established by Mr. LIN Zhibin on 13 August 2014 as a discretionary trust for the benefit of Mr. LIN and his family members.
+Mr. LIN (as founder of The Zhi Family Trust) and Sheen Field Limited are taken to be interested in 37,390,500 Shares held by LINCHEN Holdings Limited pursuant to Part XV of the SFO. - The percentage is calculated on the basis of 1,749,166,062 Shares in issue as at 31 December 2023.